dongchanlim/Finance-Reporting-ETL/README.md

 # Financial ETL Pipeline Cookbook

-This is personal open-source analytical ETL pipeline for financial reporting using AWS S3 for storage and open-source tools for processing and analytics.
+This is personal repository to build open-source analytical ETL pipeline for financial reporting using AWS S3 for storage and open-source tools for processing and analytics.

 ## Table of Contents
 - [Overview](#overview)